godzig/ecosystem-game/README.md

 # ecosystem-game

-Ecosystem is a game by Matt Simpson and released by Genius Games.
+Ecosystem is a game designed by Matt Simpson and released by Genius Games.

 This python script runs random simulations of the game for the purposes of:
 - uncovering patterns in the best and worst scoring boards